 Ugh.
-Zombies are everywhere these days, and now the braindead jerks have taken up residence in The London Underground too!
+Zombies are everywhere these days, and now they have taken up residence in The London Underground!
 Fortunately, the outbreak is limited to Smudged Cat Games’ Dead Underground, and… there is a cure.
 That’s the good news anyway.
 The bad?
 Researching it will take a while, and the undead aren’t the most patient lot.
-So fortify major stations, kick ass, take names, and you just might live to tell the tale.
+So fortify major stations, kick some ass, take (more than) a few names, and you just might live to tell the tale.

 Now, fortified stations play a crucial role in determining the outcome of this crisis, as these ‘safe havens’ not only heal survivors, they are also research stations, and you do kinda need that cure.
 While only a few are available from the get-go, more can be created by leaving someone at white circles for a certain amount of time.
 The more of these you have, the more ground your team of dedicated zombie fighters can effectively cover, minimizing the response time on each outbreak report.